-Although sit-down toilets can now be found in many guesthouses and restaurants, you'll still encounter plenty of sometimes-grotesque squat toilets in public places such as monuments, attractions, markets, and temples.
+Although sit-down toilets are frequently found in hotels and tourist restaurants, you'll still encounter plenty of squat toilets in public places such as monuments, attractions, markets, and temples.
 Some of these toilets are grotesque enough to prompt nightmares later.

-Carrying toilet paper is a very good idea -- but never flush it!
+Carrying toilet paper with you is a very good idea — but never flush it!
 Instead, put TP and other items into the bin beside the toilet.
-You may want to carry hand sanitizer or wet wipes as well; soap is rarely available in public toilets.
+You may want to carry hand sanitizer or wet wipes as well; soap is rarely available in public bathrooms.

 Money in India

-You'll find Western-networked ATMs in all urban and tourist areas around India.
+You'll find ATMs on the usual major networks in all urban and tourist areas around India.
 Avoid using remote ATMs at night when you may be followed while carrying a large amount of cash.

 Power Outlets in India

-Despite British influence, power outlets in India are of the round, two and three-pronged types (BS-546) used in Europe rather than the square plugs found in the UK.
 Power is 230 volts at 50 Hz.
 Check the chargers and transformers for your electronic devices to ensure that they work in this range and won't produce fireworks.
+Most modern devices with transformers or USB chargers are dual voltage; they'll be fine.
+Watch out for hair dryers and power-splitting implements with built-in surge protection.

 The power can sometimes be unreliable with surprise outages and surges.
-Be cautious about leaving electronics on charge when you leave your room: power surges when generators are switched on can damage sensitive electronic devices.
+Be cautious about leaving electronics to charge when not in the room.
+Power surges when generators are switched on can damage sensitive electronic devices.
 When you see the lights dimming and brightening, unplug!

-Don't be surprised if the wall in your room has more unlabeled switches than the Starship Enterprise: Having individual switches for controlling each light, outlet, and appliance is the norm throughout budget accommodation in India.
+Don't be surprised if the wall in your room has more unlabeled switches than the Starship Enterprise.
+Having individual switches for controlling each light, outlet, and appliance is the norm, especially in budget accommodation in India.

 The service charge added in restaurants may go to pay the salary of the staff or just into the owner's pocket.
 Unfortunately, there's no way to be sure.
 If you want to ensure that your hard-working waiter is rewarded, you'll need to leave them a small tip in addition to what is already added to the bill.

 Time Difference in India

-India has an interesting time difference: India Standard Time -- the massive country's only timezone -- is 5.5 hours ahead of GMT/UTC.
+India has an interesting time configuration: The country's only timezone, India Standard Time, is 5.5 hours ahead of GMT/UTC.
 That means the whole Indian subcontinent is 9.5 hours ahead of Eastern Daylight Time (New York City).

 Water in India

-Tap water is generally unsafe to drink in India, although some local residents will say otherwise.
+Tap water is generally unsafe to drink in India.
+Some local residents, particularly nearer the Himalayas, will argue otherwise.
 Even if the piped water is deemed safe by the government, the aged plumbing of each guesthouse or hotel must also be taken into account.
-Avoid taking home parasites along with your other souvenirs: stick to drinking bottled water.
+Don't risk parasites and heavy metals: stick to drinking bottled water.